How to get the most out of your next checkup

 When you book your appointment

-If you are going for a full checkup then it would be a good idea to confirm with the doctor’s office exactly what procedures are involved and if there any requirements e.g., no eating or drinking for 12 hours before, or whether you need to prepare old health records if you will be seeing a new doctor.
+If you are going for a full checkup, then it would be a good idea to confirm with the doctor’s office exactly what procedures are involved and if there any requirements, e.g., no eating or drinking for 12 hours before, or whether you need to prepare old health records if you will be seeing a new doctor.

 During your appointment

-Another important thing to ask should you be prescribed medicine is whether there are any interactions with drugs or pills (e.g., multivitamins, or weight loss pills) you may be taking.
+Another important thing to ask should you be prescribed medicine is whether there are any interactions with drugs or pills (e.g., multivitamins or weight loss pills) you may be taking.
 In our experience, some doctors are a little lacking in describing this in Hong Kong, which could lead to potential problems down the road.
-It would also be a good idea to ask how and when medication should be taken.
+It would also be a good idea to ask how and when medications should be taken.

 Finally, be sure to try and get everything in writing.
-For example, if you are prescribed medication or results show an abnormality, it would be beneficial to have this written down for future doctor visits, or if you decide to go see a specialist who will likely ask for the information.
+For example, if you are prescribed medication or results show an abnormality, it would be beneficial to have this written down for future doctor visits or if you decide to see a specialist who will likely ask for the information.

-Don’t forget your insurance
+Don’t forget your health insurance